• Home

 Tuscany is a magnificent region of Northern Italy where you can visit mysterious medieval cities and tiny Etruscan hill towns.
 The food, wine, and scenic views make it hard to leave.
 We were there in December, a wonderful time to avoid crowds and bask in the festive atmosphere.

-Find a local guide in Tuscany, here.
+Find a local guide in Tuscany here.

-After spending 4 days in Rome, we boarded a train to Florence, rented a car, and drove to Montecatini Terma.
+After spending 4 days in Rome, we boarded a train to Florence, rented a car, and drove to Montecatini Terme.
 We stayed at the elegant Ercolini E Savi Hotel, a boutique hotel off the main boulevard in the center of town.

 Ercolani and Savi Hotel Montecatini Terma Italy